KieronQuinn/Gear360_OSS/firmware/README.md

 ### Credits

-With thanks to [bankwing](https://forum.xda-developers.com/t/mod-port-samsung-gear-360-manager-for-all-devices-updated-10-jan-20-v1-4-00-4.3400383/post-84325745) for the information of firmware updates can be run from the microSD card.
+With thanks to [bankwing](https://forum.xda-developers.com/t/mod-port-samsung-gear-360-manager-for-all-devices-updated-10-jan-20-v1-4-00-4.3400383/post-84325745) for the information of how firmware updates can be run from the microSD card.

+Additional thanks to whoever ran the archive.org save on [this](https://web.archive.org/web/20160310193011/http://www.samsungimaging.com/common/support/firmware/downloadUrlList.do?prd_mdl_name=SAMSUNG%20NX300&loc=global) firmware update endpoint for the Samsung NX300 camera back in 2016, pointing to the (at the time of writing) [still active](http://az335309.vo.msecnd.net/xmlcontainer/customer/data/firmware/xml/SAMSUNG_NX300_global_201504020451.xml) host for the XML files (giving us the format of the files), as well as archiving the [link](https://web.archive.org/web/20201011003035/http://www.samsungimaging.com/file/download?XmlIdx=138&file=NX300_FW_v1.45.zip) to the actual firmware for that device, pointing to `http://secaz-wearable-dn.samsungdm.com/firmcontainer/customer/data/firmware/fw/`, the *also* still active endpoint for the actual firmware.
+Appending the full firmware bin name to that URL will (at the time of writing) still work to download the firmware.

+Thanks to https://github.com/ultramango/gear360reveng/ for (dead) links to the firmware, which contained the crucial filenames required  to download from the aforementioned endpoint.

+And finally, additional thanks to Lloyd Summers of FileArchiveHaven for [this article](https://www.filearchivehaven.com/2018/04/12/samsung-gear-360-2017-hacks-download-the-firmware-without-a-mobile-device/) \[[archived link](https://web.archive.org/web/20201123170010/http://www.filearchivehaven.com/2018/04/12/samsung-gear-360-2017-hacks-download-the-firmware-without-a-mobile-device/)\] containing some (partly-outdated) information on how the update XMLs are formatted, including the hash XML.
+This was also the source of the full filename for the R210.